Direct Enrollment Education Program for

 *** Research Seminar for DEEp-Bridge Students (RS): Students use the "4 skills" to obtain the Japanese language proficiency, knowledge, and practical skills necessary to study and do research at the university level.
 While students prepare an oral presentation on their own research for the end of the term, they will receive feedback not only from instructors but also from their supervisors.

 ****The Kanji/Vocabulary 4 (K400) Japanese language subjects meet twice a week for 2 credits.
-Therefore 6 credits can be earned from 5 subjects.

 ***** Students may register for General Education subjects, such as International co-learning classes, that they did not take at Level 5.